 PTSD may manifest itself in a number of ways, from sadness to nightmares, social withdrawal to flashbacks, physical sensations like nausea or trembling, to repetitive distressing sensations.
 Those affected may wonder why the miscarriage happened to them, if they could have done anything to stop it, and can lead them to feeling guilty, ashamed or somehow responsible.
 The reality is that miscarriage is by-and-large unavoidable, and often doctors can’t always explain why it happens.

 Is there anything that can be done to help prevent PTSD following a miscarriage?

 Early intervention is crucial in helping to prevent the onset of PTSD symptoms.
 Good aftercare and grief counselling can be beneficial, particularly after traumatic cases.
 Although miscarriage and baby loss can feel like a very taboo subject, speaking out– to doctors, friends and family – can all help to make those suffering feel less alone, and also help to alleviate the onset of any mental health problems.

-For GPs and pregnancy units, it’s important they are trained to look out for these symptoms, and to also practice empathy and understanding when meeting women and their partners who have experienced a miscarriage.
-Women who have had clinical depression prior to their miscarriage are statistically more likely to develop PTSD, and therefore extra attention should be paid to how they are coping.
+For GPs and pregnancy units, it’s important they are trained to look out for these symptoms, and to also practice empathy and understanding when meeting people (and their partners) who have experienced a miscarriage.
+People who have had clinical depression prior to their miscarriage are statistically more likely to develop PTSD, and therefore extra attention should be paid to how they are coping.
 Likewise, those who experience more than one miscarriage are at an increased risk of developing post-traumatic stress disorder, and this too should be acknowledged.